jfoote/instead/README.md

 A half-baked, experimental Android app designed to keep you present, happy, and off your damn smartphone.

-_Warning This code not complete -- the project builds and runs, but lacks functionality, comments, unit tests, and so on._
+_Warning This code not complete -- the project builds and runs (Android 4), but lacks functionality, comments, unit tests, and so on._

 ## Story